mislavcupic/rapid-java-project/README.md

-Project Status: LO2 Conflict - this line will be considered as conflict one :)
+Project Status: LO2 Conflict Successfully Resolved by User in ADO